Oneness of Humanity

 This is one of my favorite poem.
 It was written in Urdu by Josh Malih Abadi.
 I translated it for my English class in college.

-Everyone loves good but do not even hate bad.
+All love good but do not even hate bad.

 Who does not want the softness of flowers?